 Sounds like it will make an interesting read, not in the least because the King’s life is not unlike the scenario of a Hollywood movie: he lost his glamorous and much beloved mother at a very early age, and was imprisoned with the rest of his family during and after World War II.
 He married an Italian princess, equally glamorous as his late mother, but the marriage was, for a long time, not a happy one.
 Then, very unexpectedly, he became King of the Belgians, and his marriage also turned out for the better.
 Last year, BelgiumÂ celebrated his 15-year reign with a massive feast in the streets of Brussels.Belgian Royals

-Tagged Albert II of the Belgians, Biography, Birthday, Queen Paola, Wedding Anniversary.
+Tagged Albert II of Belgium, Biography, Birthday, Queen Paola, Wedding Anniversary.

 - Belgian Feast Year 2009

 - King Albert II And Queen Paola’s Golden Wedding Details

 - King Albert II and Prince Laurent in action